 The BBC’s inside the TARDIS

 Have you ever watched the show?
 Do you have a favourite Doctor?
 A favourite companion?

 Credit for the first Guardian piece goes to Simon Rogers.

-Credit for the piece goes to the BBC graphics department.
+Credit for the second Guardian piece goes to the Guardian’s Graphic News team.